 Once your team is in place, as your overall business grows you’ll need to make sure your team and processes scale as well.
 To do so effectively, some of the elements you’ll want to have include:

-Agile program management processes: One of the most important requirements for customer experience progression is about how the team works.
-Customer experience programs require continuous change, testing, and evaluation cycles that produce repeated, iterative improvements.
+Agile program management processes: One of the most important requirements for digital experience progression is about how the team works.
+Digital experience programs require continuous change, testing, and evaluation cycles that produce repeated, iterative improvements.
 The Agile methodology, or Scrum, provides the most effective organizational model to achieve this.

 Key organizational development phases: It’s important to stay ahead of your execution timeline to allow for hiring cycles to secure the right skills, as shown below.

-Program governance: Customer experience programs require an Agile delivery model.
+Program governance: Digital experience programs require an Agile delivery model.
 Scaling the program across geographies and business units requires intentional governance process such as: